The Children of William Wetmore and Ann Ponting

 It is possible that prior to marrying Anne, John Cole Cox fathered a child with Anne's first cousin (once removed) Elizabeth Ponting, the daughter of George Ponting and Esther Cullimore.
 John Cole Cox Ponting was baptised on 18 April 1851 at Stone, the son of Elizabeth Ponting of Woodford (Appendix H).

+In 1861, John and Ann were farming 140 acres in Hill with 4 men and 3 boys.
+Children Catherine.
+Susan and Robert are listed.
+It's not clear where Edith would have been.
 By 1871, 51 year old John and 46 year old Ann were farming 300 acres in Hill with 8 men and 3 boys.
 Living with them was their 12 year old daughter, Susan, a scholar.
 Their elder daughters "Kate" and Edith, aged 15 and 14 were scholars at Redland Park, Camerton Villas, Westbury on Trym.
 Their 10 year old son "R H Cox" is a scholar at what looks like The Agricultural and Commercial Gardener School in Woodmancote, Dursley.
 Their son Edward was possibly lodging with schoolmistress Anne King and her father at Milbury Heath, Thornbury.

 John Cole Cox of Hill died on 8 May 1895 aged 75 years old and was buried at Rockhampton on 13 May 1895.
 Probate was granted to Edward John Cox and Robert Hewett Cox, both farmers.
 His estate was valued at £534 5s 9d.